gliderkite/sr-cache/README.md

 }
 ```

-The `ttl` and `update_interval` fields are self-explanatory, while `value` is the cache value that is shared between the task and the cache that will be updated by calling the fourth field `update_fn`.
+The `ttl` and `update_interval` fields are self-explanatory, while `value` is the cache value that is shared between the task and the cache itself, and will be updated by calling the `UpdateFn` stored in the fourth field of this `struct`.

 What's missing next is the implementation of the background task; its logic is relatively simple: continue to update the cache value by calling the update function at every update interval of time until the TTL expires, at which point evict the cache value and terminate the task.
 Fortunately, Tokio provides us all the time primitives and features to detect when a specific (or multiple) interval of time has elapsed in an asynchronous fashion.